 Bedtime stories have changed over the years but they have been around for centuries.
 Stories and oral narratives have been integral to our civilization and grandparents have been an indispensable part of it.
 It was common for grandparents to gather all the young children and tell them stories of their younger days or even narrate stories with tiny little morals.

-These were essentially bedtime stories because we would spend the entire day looking forward to them.
-Passed on from generation to generation, these stories have lived on and stood the test of time.
+These were essentially anecdotes and worked perfectly as bedtime stories for kids because we would spend the entire day looking forward to them.

 Image courtesy Puffin Books